-The multiple means observed on the sample were applied to the Company's 2017e and 2018e net results (group share), as shown in both the management's Business Plan and the analysts' consensus forecasts.
+The average multiples observed on the sample were applied to the Company's 2018e and 2019e net results (group share), as shown in management's Business Plan.

-As a result, we obtain a value per share of EULER HERMES between €85.7 and €94.0.
+As a result, we obtain a value per share of EULER HERMES between €82.6 and €85.4.